STAR

 • Are often misused or abused

-• Drugs often used for cosmetic purposes
+• Are often used for cosmetic purposes

 What’s the difference between prior authorization and pre-authorization?